 Sear the meat.
 The delicious smell will start to drive you crazy at this point.
 You're still a long way to go so be patient.

 After 3 hours in the oven it's ready to shred.
 Then it's time to spread some of that savory sauce over the meat and return to the oven to caramelize and get a bit crispy.

-Pile on top of corn tortillas with your favorite toppings and dig in!
+Pile on top of corn tortillas or whole wheat tortillas with your favorite toppings and dig in!

 I even put some on a tostada with and egg and spinach for breakfast.
 Topped with hot sauce and it's a perfect breakfast!

 Pork Carnitas Recipe

 7 - 8 lbs. boneless pork, I used boneless pork ribs but you can use pork shoulder or pork butt as well.

 Spice Rub: (this worked good for the amount of pork that I used)